Teradata Volatile tables act like a normal Teradata table but are volatile in nature. What does that mean?

-The Volatile tables in Teradata are created by the user and used only the duration they are logged into and dropped automatically by Teradata Manager once the user disconnects from the session.
+The Volatile tables in Teradata are created by the user and used only for the duration they are logged into the Teradata system and dropped automatically by Teradata Manager once the user disconnects from the session.
 Dropping here means, dropping both the definition and data inserted into the volatile table.

 What is the use of Volatile Table?

-Suppose you are working in the Teradata database for some performance analysis and you have to quite a few tables for the same.
+Suppose you are working in the Teradata database for some performance analysis and you have to create quite a few tables for the same.
 One option is here to create normal Teradata tables, use those and drop them at the end.
-Another smart way for doing this create the volatile tables and use them and logoff.
+Another smart way for doing this is creating the volatile tables, using them, and logoff.
 Teradata automatically drops those tables once you disconnect from the session.